 4. The concluded transaction led to the fact that the ownership of the products ceased to belong to the seller and passed to the buyer;

-• If a barter transaction has taken place;
+• If a barter transaction occurs;

 • If the buyer has been granted a commercial loan;